 When a company purchases goods or services, they often have the business or independent contractor that they’re buying from submit an invoice.
 But if a company merely waits for an accounts payable clerk to receive and pay that invoice, they’re setting themselves up for trouble.

-Companies will want to have an approval system that automatically incorporates their standard payment window for invoices, be it 10 working days, two months, or whatever it is.
-The system can also ensure that invoice numbers and other pertinent information are included and reviewed.
+Companies will want to have an approval process that automatically incorporates their standard payment window for invoices, be it 10 working days, two months, or whatever it is.
+The right automated solution can also ensure that invoice numbers and other pertinent information are included and reviewed.

-An automated invoice approval system doesn’t just encourage uniformity, it saves money.
+Automated invoice approval software doesn’t just encourage uniformity, it saves money.
 A study by Concur found that automation led to a 29 percent reduction in invoice processing costs.

 6. Sales Orders